openhwgroup/cva6/docs/01_cva6_user/Programmer_View.rst

 * The virtual memory is implemented by a memory management unit (MMU) that accelerates the translation from virtual memory addresses (as handled by the core) to physical memory addresses.
 The MMU integrates translation lookaside buffers (TLB) and a hardware page table walker (PTW).
 The number of instruction and data TLB entries are configured with ``InstrTlbEntries`` and ``DataTlbEntries``.

-* The MMU will integrate a microarchitectural optimization featuring two levels of TLB: level 1 TBL (sized by ``InstrTlbEntries`` and ``DataTlbEntries``) and a shared level 2 TLB.
-The optimization has no consequences on the programmer's view.

-* The MMU is implemented with a microarchitectural optimization featuring two levels of TLB: level 1 TBL (sized by ``InstrTlbEntries`` and ``DataTlbEntries``) and a shared level 2 TLB.
+* The MMU is implemented with a microarchitectural optimization featuring two levels of TLB: level 1 TLB (sized by ``InstrTlbEntries`` and ``DataTlbEntries``) and a shared level 2 TLB.
 The optimization has no consequences on the programmer's view.

 CV32A60AX virtual memory
 ~~~~~~~~~~~~~~~~~~~~~~~~